 Of important note, Deerfield is also a village of artists.
 Deerfield has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Deerfield’s character.

-Because of many things, Deerfield is a great place for families with children to consider.
-First of all, many other families with children live here, making Deerfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Deerfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Deerfield’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Deerfield is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Deerfield’s overall crime rate is lower than average for the country.

 In Deerfield, a lot of people use the train to get to work every day though Deerfield is a relatively small village.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The people who call Deerfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deerfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Deerfield include Russian, Polish, Irish, and English.
+Important ancestries of people in Deerfield include Russian, German, Polish, Irish, and Italian.

 The most common language spoken in Deerfield is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Slavic languages.